top of page

 • Route selection

-To support this planning, The Dog House dashboards display daily weather conditions alongside sunrise and sunset times, allowing walkers to plan routes, group sizes and timings with professional foresight rather than reactive decision-making.
+To support informed planning, The Dog House dashboards display daily weather data alongside sunrise and sunset times, allowing professional walkers to plan routes, group sizes and timings proactively rather than reacting mid-walk.

 Why January Requires a Different Professional Mindset